MUGUNA1/PYTHON-CODE/README.md

 CONTACT

-developed by Francesco Muguna.
+Developed by Francesco Muguna.

-for more information, email francescomuguna@gmail.com
+For more information, email francescomuguna@gmail.com